Slava40K/Python-Anfaengerprojekte/README.md

 # Code Showcase
-This repository is a small selection of the beginner-level Python projects that I've been working on in my free time over the last year or so.
+This repository is a small selection of beginner-level Python projects that I've been working on in my free time over the past year or so.

-It mainly serves as a showcase of my current coding skills for application purposes.
+It primarily serves as a showcase of my current coding skills for application purposes.

 The main goal I had when creating these projects was simply to have fun while learning the basic concepts of the Python programming language.